usds/us-forms-system/docs/customizing-the-library/creating-custom-fields-and-widgets.md

 ### How us-forms-system uses rjsf

-The us-forms-system code uses rjsf to render form fields, but it builds a scaffolding on top of it to support multi-page forms and our common form patterns.
-Additionally, us-forms-system uses rjsf to create a form configuration spec that allows devs to specify the structure of one of our multi-page forms.
+The us-forms-system code uses rjsf to render form fields, but it builds a scaffolding on top of it to support multi-page forms and common form patterns.
+Additionally, us-forms-system uses rjsf to create a form configuration spec that allows developers to specify the structure of a multi-page form.

 ##### Customizing fields, widgets, and events from rjsf